-reater housing diversifica-tion and improved plan-ning are needed if Australia wants to truly tackle the chronic shortage of homes which is challenging affordability and driving up rents, according to top property figures.
+reater housing diversification and improved plan-ning are needed if Australia wants to truly tackle the chronic shortage of homes which is challenging affordability and up rents, according to top o the lowest levels in 15 years after a umper start to the decade, which as assisted by significant pandemic imulus.

-But the cards are stacked against more housing supply being added to the market over the next few years amid a wave of builder collapses, higher costs and interest rate pres-
+But the cards are stacked against more housing supply being added to the market over the next few years amid a wave of builder collapses, higher costs and interest rate presemerge over the next five years as both detached and unit construction weakens through to 2025, according to the federal government's housing body, the National Housing Finance and Investment Corporation nent Corpo

+But the surge in demand caught out many home builders as they took on unprofitable work and hit the wall, resening housing supply problems.
+A shortfall of 106,300 homes will

-Building approvals have slumped to the lowest levels in 15 years after a bumper start to the decade, which was assisted by significant pandemic stimulus weakens through to 2025, according to the federal government's housing body, the National Housing Finance and Investment Corporation Speaking ahead of the body's State of the Nation's Housing event, Stockland chief executive Tarun Gupta said more must be done to diversify Australia's market "While undoubtedly our biggest lever, increasing the supply of private housing on its own will not solve Aus-tralia's affordability crisis," he said.
+Speaking ahead of the body's State of the Nation's Housing event, Stock-land chief executive Tarun Gupta said more must be done to diversify Aus-

+While undoubtedly our biggest lever, increasing the supply of private housing on its own will not solve Aus-tralia's affordability crisis," he said.

+Continued Page 7